Oxygen Therapy: What Does It Help With?

 What are the main benefits of oxygen therapy?

 Oxygen therapy supports health and improves the body's condition.
-This method increases physical endurance and mental efficiency, providing energy.
+This method enhances physical endurance and mental agility, providing a boost of energy.
 Active oxygen offers numerous benefits:

 • increases physical endurance,